Dr Johanna Vos

 PhD Student

-Cian is a 2nd year PhD student in Johanna Vos' group.
+Cian is a third year PhD student in Johanna Vos' group.
 Cian’s current research looks at the atmospheric variability of three early L-dwarfs using simultaneous observations from the Hubble Space Telescope in the near-infrared and the Very Large Array in the radio.
 Using these observations, he hopes to discern what is causing variability in these objects, whether they be due to clouds, aurora, or magnetic spots.

 Maddie Lam